-As we wrap up June, we take a look at latest trends impacting the residential management industry.
-Do you manage apartments, rental properties, multi-families, or HOA communities?
+As we wrap up June, we take a look at the latest trends impacting the residential management industry.
+Do you manage apartments, condos, or HOA communities?
 Here are the trends and news that will have a strong effect on your management strategy.
-Keep in touch with the latest updates so that you will be well prepared for where the residential market is headed and how you can position your community management company smartly for the future.
+Keep in touch with the latest updates so that you will be well prepared for where the market is headed and how you can position your management company smartly for the future.

 Renting versus Buying a Home

 What does this mean for homeowners association (HOA) managers?
 As more people shift toward buying homes, communities governed by HOAs will also grow in diversity.
-HOA managers will need to cultivate a community of engaged members and residents to upkeep the environment and continue making it an attractive market for prospective home buyers.
+HOA managers will need to cultivate a community of engaged members and keep common areas functional so they can continue to make it an attractive market for prospective home buyers.
 When community structure changes, the HOA board needs to ensure that its bylaws are updated and maintained.
 Furthermore, they need to maintain a regulated and fair process for voting on pertinent issues.

 Transparency is key